Crawler Walkthrough

 This output will be a convenient resource in the following steps.

 At this point, the webpage data is in the index, but we can’t search it yet.
-Before we can search, we have to choose which fields to index.
-For that step, we need to create a Relevance Model.
+Before we can search, we have to choose which fields to search.

 After a crawler run, and in addition to waiting five minutes for the index to commit, you should click the Reload Schema button to update the list of potential search fields.

-The left column is the available fields in the schema (not necessarily present in the crawled documents).
+The left column contains the available fields in the schema (but they are not necessarily present in the crawled documents).
 Click on a field to move it into the list of searchable fields.

 To experiment with a facet list, also add the product_ss field to this list.
 Facets must be based on search fields.